level12/webgrid/docs/source/gotchas.rst

 selected results in the full filter value arg being added to the query string, and so it will easily cause the overflow.

-There is no good solution yet in WebGrid for this issue.
-In practice, the instance is rather rare.
+The solution is to use the form POSTed args loader (``RequestFormLoader``), which will direct the UI form to use a POST instead of a GET.
+This is not the default due to backwards-compatibility, since many views using WebGrid are GET-only routes.
+However, the default may change in the future.

+Please refer to :ref:`args-loaders` for details about customizing the loading of grid configuration.

-Configure your nginx/apache/etc. parameters accordingly for maximum request size.
+An alternative solution would be to configure your nginx/apache/etc. parameters accordingly for maximum request size.

 **Overriding the session**